smartin015/continuousprint/docs/failure-recovery.md

 By default, the print queue doesn't know whether your print is proceeding fine or spraying filament everywhere ("spaghettification").

-Follow [The Spaghetti Detective installation instructions](https://www.thespaghettidetective.com/docs/octoprint-plugin-setup/) on your octoprint installation, then restart OctoPrint.
+Follow [The Obico installation instructions](https://www.thespaghettidetective.com/docs/octoprint-plugin-setup/) on your octoprint installation, then restart OctoPrint.
 Continuous Print will automatically detect that TSD is installed and will enable queue recovery when spaghetti is detected (TSD plugin must be `v1.8.11` or higher).

 When TSD thinks the print is failing: